By Ann Lindemann, Senior Health Writer

 Be sure to check in with your doc before beginning any new exercise plan.
 Then, armed with the go-ahead, think tortoise not hare; start slowly and build up gradually.

 - Make a Plan Stan – You already jot down upcoming appointments and events, why not pencil exercise in too?
 Write down what day(s) of the week, time of day, duration and the activity.
 And be as specific and realistic as possible.
 Keep setting and reviewing your goals weekly for at least three months.
 This is a great way to stay on track and create an exercise habit for life.

-- Stamina for Life – Endurance/aerobic exercise improve the health of your heart, lung and circulatory system.
+- Stamina for Life – Endurance/aerobic exercise improves the health of your heart, lung and circulatory system.
 Not only will you be healthier, but you’ll also have more stamina for daily independent living tasks like climbing stairs and grocery shopping.
-What’s more, endurance exercises and high intensity interval training may help fight many age-related diseases.
-Walking, dancing, biking and swimming are just a few of the many good options.
-Also look for exercise classes targeted to seniors.
+What’s more, endurance exercises and high-intensity interval training may help fight many age-related diseases.
+Walking, dancing, biking, and swimming are just a few of the many good options.
+Also, look for exercise classes targeted to seniors.
 Grab a friend and turn exercise into a social event that you don’t want to miss!

 - Fabulous Flexibility – These exercises help keep your body limber by stretching your muscles and the tissues that hold your body’s structures in place.
 Stretching helps patients recover from injuries and prevent falls in the first place.
 Check out a yoga or stretching class or find a good instructional DVD or book.